(8+16)

 One major criticism of this theory is that it does take ethical considerations into account.
 This is because it can be highly destructive to put the blame on the parents and can cause psychological harm.
 Therefore this theory as well as being based on methodologically flawed studies it blames the upbringing of the children.

-AO1 Mother-son relationships
+AO1 Mother-son

 AO2